 THE GREAT DEBATERS

 God did address the matter of man’s prejudices when he confirmed that he is no respecter of persons, He does not show partiality or favoritism; (Deut.
 10:17; Acts 10:34).
-In God’s eyes there is one race, the human race.
+In God’s eyes, there is one race, the human race.
 We are equally created in the image and the likeness of God, with the ability to think like Christ; (Gen. 1:26-27; 1st Cor.
 1:16).
-Neither Jew nor Greek, slave not free man, male nor female; for we are all one in Christ Jesus; (Gal.
+Neither Jew nor Greek, slave or free man, male nor female; for we are all one in Christ Jesus; (Gal.
 3:28).